barronbytes/Learning-to-Code/Frameworks/Django-Polling-System/README.md

 Edge cases were considered in the `polls/tests.py` file using Dgango's built-in test module.
 Testing was limited.
 Diving deeper into testing might include using `LiveServerTestCase` to integrate Django with tools like **Selenium** to test in-browser HTML rendering.

+### Part 6: Static Files

+Created `polls/static` directory and filed it with CSS and image assets.

 ## Credits

 The following resources helped me complete this project: